 - If some lights are static and others are flashing, but you still can’t access the internet then re-enable the wireless functionality from the configuration menu – routerlogin.net.
 In case routerlogin.net not working, follow the troubleshooting steps provided above.

-For new Netgear_ext setup, refer to the user-guide of your gadget to verify that have you properly installed the router, as improper installation leads to wireless issues.
-And if installation is already done, refer to these troubleshooting steps:
+For the new router setup, refer to the user guide of your router to verify that have you properly installed the router, as improper installation leads to wireless internet connection problems.
+And if the installation is already done, refer to these troubleshooting steps:

-- First of all, confirm that there is no issues from the ISP ‘s end.
+- First of all, confirm that there are no issues from the ISP ‘s end.